causeyc/csds438_sorting/README.md

 **RUNNING MERGESORT**
 After Cloning:
-To run MergeSort, simply *cd* to the Mergesort file ```cd ./mergeSort``` and submit your the job.slurm job file to the HPC enviroment by running ```sbatch job.slurm```.
+To run MergeSort, simply *cd* to the Mergesort file ```cd ./mergeSort``` and submit your the sorting.slurm job file to the HPC enviroment by running ```sbatch job.slurm```.
 When the procedure is done, you should see an output file in this folder named something like <out.\w+>.
 This files contain the results.

 **CSV**
 The CSV file was made by hand using the outputs of the SLURM script described above.
 We do not currently have a scripted way to produce a CSV file from MergeSort output.